DiganmeGiovanni/JSecretStrings/README.md

 JSecretStrings
 ==============

-A single tool to encryption and decryption of Strings through native Java JCA (Java Cryptography Architecture) classes and optionally using custom security layers (Basic funny tricks) on top of Standard Cryptography Architecture.
+A tool for encryption and decryption of Strings through native Java JCA (Java Cryptography Architecture) classes and optionally using custom security layers (Basic funny tricks) on top of Standard Cryptography Architecture.

 ## Use cases